bevyengine/rfcs/implementation_details.md

 There's a lot to learn from *Overwatch* here.

-*Overwatch* shows that [time is just another collision dimension](https://youtu.be/W3aieHjyNvw?t=2226).
-Basically, you can broadphase test against the entire collider history at once (with the amortized method).
+*Overwatch* shows that [we can treat time as another spatial dimension](https://youtu.be/W3aieHjyNvw?t=2226), so we can put the entire collider history in something like a BVH and test it all at once (with the amortized method).

 *Overwatch* [allows defensive abilities to mitigate compensated projectiles](https://youtu.be/W3aieHjyNvw?t=2492).
 AFAIK this is simple to do.
 If a player activates any defensive bonus, just apply it to all their buffered hitboxes.